-I hate the fact that we’ve got to the stage where so many people buy a product and just eat it.
+We’ve got to the stage where people buy a product and just eat it.
 No questions asked.
 They believe that if something was toxic it wouldn’t be allowed in their pizza/steak/burger.

 No reading the ingredients let alone knowing what those ingredients are.
-I hate it even more that the food industry loads foods with toxic ingredients in order to raise the profits of that food.
+The food industry loads foods with toxic ingredients in order to raise the profits of that food.

 How many television adverts are there, advertising the latest margarine, yogurt, cereal or whatever product as being the most healthy thing since sliced bread?
 What makes it ok to advertise something as healthy?

 People believe it.
 People believe the TV.

 The food industry isn’t created with the intention of making the population healthy.
 For the large part, it’s created to make a profit, but times are changing and if you want to be healthy you can now choose products that really are created with health in mind.

 The answer to this is twofold: firstly, I’m completely in love with the taste of whole vegan foods.
 The flavours jump off my tongue and I definitely have more appreciation of flavour than a lot of omnivores I know.